More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 COVID-19 refers to the "coronavirus disease 2019" and is a disease that can affect the lungs and airways.
 It is caused by a type of coronavirus.
-Further information is available from the World Health Organisation (WHO).
+Further information is available from the World Health Organization (WHO).

-Mortality statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, a legal requirement.
+Mortality statistics are compiled from information supplied when deaths are certified and registered as part of civil registration, which is a legal requirement.
 According to the Births and Deaths Registration Act 1953, a death should be registered within five days unless it is referred to a coroner for investigation.
 Mortality statistics for a given time period can be based on occurrence (death date) or registration (registration date); registration delay is the difference between date of occurrence and date of registration.

 The term "significant" refers to statistically significant changes or differences.
 Significance has been determined using the 95% confidence intervals, where instances of non-overlapping confidence intervals between estimates indicate the difference is unlikely to have arisen from random fluctuation.
 More information is available on our uncertainty pages.

 Crude mortality rates